kboerkei/PlanHaus/replit.md

 - Comprehensive budget and vendor management
 - PostgreSQL database with complete data persistence

-### Multi-Event Platform Implementation (January 17, 2025)
-- **NEW**: Event type selection system with 6 event types (Wedding, Birthday Party, Baby Shower, Reunion, Dinner Party, Corporate Event)
-- **NEW**: Event selection flow appears immediately after authentication before any other screens
-- **NEW**: Database schema updated to support event types in users and wedding_projects tables
-- **NEW**: Backend API endpoint `/api/auth/select-event-type` for saving user's selected event type
-- **NEW**: Dynamic intake form system with event-specific questions and configurations
-- **NEW**: Event intake configurations file with tailored fields for each event type
-- **NEW**: Dynamic dashboard system that adapts layout and content based on selected event type
-- **NEW**: Event dashboard configurations with customized sections, colors, and quick actions for each event
-- **NEW**: EventDashboard component with event-specific branding, progress tracking, and navigation
-- **PRESERVED**: Wedding flow remains completely unchanged and serves as reference template for other event types
-- **ENHANCED**: All authentication endpoints now include eventType in user responses
-- **ENHANCED**: Intake form now dynamically adapts based on selected event type
-- **ENHANCED**: Main dashboard detects user's event type and renders appropriate event-specific layout
-- **FOUNDATION**: Complete multi-event platform architecture with event-specific intake forms and dashboards

 ### Production Readiness Achieved
 - All forms working correctly with proper validation
 - Database integration complete with real data persistence